 - We had some really challenging times – because blending a family can be hard and soul-crushing.

-- I was diagnosed with PTSD after 16 years of working in Forensics dealing with Crime Scene, Cold Cases, Fatal Crashes, and Child Pornography cases.
+- I was diagnosed with PTSD after 16 years of working in Forensics and seeing alot of things: crime scenes, cold case homicides, fatal crashes, and child pornography cases.

-- I was stressed, not sleeping, gaining weight, drinking way too much wine, working out way too hard while I was under all this stress.
+- I was stressed, not sleeping, gaining weight, drinking way too much, working out way too hard while I was under all this stress.

 - It finally left me broken, and I had to make some tough choices.